Ex-Epstein worker says she 'never' saw misconduct by Maxwell

 NEW YORK (AP) — A former office worker for financier Jeffrey Epstein testified Thursday as the first defense witness at the sex abuse trial of Ghislaine Maxwell, telling jurors she did not witness misconduct by Maxwell while working closely with her for six years.

-“Never,” Cimberly Espinosa responded when asked if she ever saw Maxwell or Epstein “engaged in any misbehavior.”
+“Never,” Cimberly Espinosa, 55, responded when asked if she ever saw Maxwell or Epstein “engaged in any misbehavior.”

 Espinosa also testified about seeing a key accuser in the case — who testified for the government as “Jane” to protect her privacy — visiting Epstein’s New York City office on Madison Avenue “a few times” in the late 1990s.
 She said Jane’s mother had told workers she was Epstein’s goddaughter.

-Espinosa told the jury in federal court in Manhattan she assisted Maxwell in managing Epstein’s multiple high-end properties between 1996 and 2002, saying “I looked up to her very much.”
+Espinosa told the jury in federal court in Manhattan she assisted Maxwell in managing Epstein’s multiple high-end properties between 1996 and 2002.

 The defense case began after the jury heard four women detail accusations, including Jane, that they were teens when they became victims of a sex-abuse scheme devised by Maxwell and Epstein.
 The British socialite's attorneys are expected to make their case that Maxwell isn't the one to blame.